Book – The Go-Giver (Summary)

 6) The Law of Receptivity –

-- With simple example of breathing in and out Pindar explains Joe that one must be receptive to receiving as much as to giving.
+- With the simple example of breathing in and out, Pindar explains to Joe that one must be receptive to receiving as much as to give.

-- Trying not to receive is not only foolish, it‘s arrogant.
-When someone gives you a gift, what gives you the right to refuse it to deny their right to give?
-In fact, every giving can happen only because it is also a receiving.
+- Trying not to receive is not only foolish, it’s arrogant.
+When someone gives you a gift, what gives you the right to refuse it to deny their right to share?
+Every giving can happen only because it is also a receiving.

 I have also created a video of a few quotes from the book – I hope you like it.
 Please subscribe to my YouTube channel – Myread4change.

-If you believe that the world is a competitive place, and only go-getters, who only look after their interests succeed, then The Go-Giver will change your perspective and will encourage you to focus on giving more than receiving, adding value and being genuine about it.
+Suppose you believe the world is competitive and only go-getters who only look after their interests succeed.
+In that case, The Go-Giver will change your perspective and encourage you to focus on giving more than receiving, adding value, and being genuine.
 It will help you think more than win-win.

-Please share your feedback/suggestion of the Book Summary or if you have any questions in the comment and I will gladly respond to them.
+Please share your feedback/suggestions on the Book Summary or if you have any questions in the comments, and I will gladly respond to them.